04 Apr An Ode to Mexican Bathrooms

 A few minutes later the rest of the hostel begins to wake and tanned bodies fill the yard holding plates of this morning’s breakfast; refried beans and scrambled eggs.
 After the rest of our group has a chance to stumble outside and take a few swigs of lukewarm coffee, we gather our belongings and pile into our silver Chevy Aveo.
 It is day seven on the road.
 We have a six hour drive back to Oaxaca City.
 We have settled in to our assigned seats.
 Driver and navigator in the front, tasked with avoiding the occasional cow, maneuvering around hairpin turns, and swerving around massive sections of missing road.
 The two anxious riders are tucked safely in the back.

 This morning’s caffeine and last night’s mezcal demand that we pitstop for a bathroom break.
 An hour or so into our drive we pull off at a roadside comedor.
 The front of a small home opens up to a wooden patio filled with plastic lawn tables.
 There is a large white sign hung from the edge of a dilapidated wooden shed.
-It reads BAÑOS in capitalized red paint.
+It reads BAÑOS in faded red paint.
 We make our way over to the barely standing contraption.
 A piece of corrugated tin functions as a roof and a thin piece of wood stands in the middle creating two small stalls.
 Each room has a lopsided light blue door that is hinged to one side.
 It costs five pesos to enter.

 A young boy collects our coins as we take turns in the rotted outhouses.
 The door doesn’t latch, so it must be held shut by the bottom of the decayed and rotted wood planks.
 There is no toilet seat and the porcelain is stained black and brown.
 A light coat of red dirt covers everything.
 It’s a balancing act trying to hold yourself and the door.
 There is no light except for the streams of sun that make their way through the cracks and holes in the wood.
 The corrugated roof creates small holes for the heat to escape; a strategy that sounds better than it works.
 The air in the stall is thick, hot, and muggy.
 The toilet is not attached to the ground.
 It leans a little to the left, there is no water in the tank, and it rocks slightly.
 The floor is dirt, gravel, and small bits of garbage.
 Mosquitos and gnats buzz in the shadows.

 Once finished, the protocol is to walk over to a large drum perched directly on the edge of the grassy mountain.
 A small plastic bucket floats on the surface.
 We use it to scoop the collected rain water, walk back to the outhouse, then pour it into the toilet bowl.
 Manual flushing.
 There is no way to wash your hands, no sink and no soap.
-An elderly woman in a floral print dress and a ruffled pink apron scoops and flattens fresh tortillas on a wood burning oven just to our left.
+An elderly woman in a floral print dress and a ruffled pink apron scoops and flattens fresh tortillas on a wood burning stove just to our left.
 We order quesadillas.

 We quickly fell into a routine each time we stopped.
 Stretch, remind each other to lock our doors and roll up our windows, take a minute to admire the landscape, exchange the obligatory remarks on the size and beauty of the mountains.
 Then I pull a roll of convince store toilet paper out of my backpack and tear off a handful for each person.
 I’m forced to ration in these situations, an awkward but necessary duty.
 Then, almost on queue, someone else from our group would hand each of us five pesos.
 We would walk to the outhouses with our wad of paper and necessary sense of adventure.
 Sometimes, the facilities would be comically dangling off the edge of a cliff and other times they would be down a dirt path behind a small home.
 Stray dogs, small children, and fresh tortillas are always nearby.
 The bathrooms themselves became a novel attraction along our route.
 Each one with a personality.
 Each one teaching us a new lesson in survival and tightening the bond of road side baño survivors.